Photo: London Mexico Solidarity

 The British Museum's Great Court is a beautiful place.
 Light streams through its curved glass and steel roof, bouncing off pristine white floors.
 These two acres of space are loaded with meaning: a statement about the not-quite-faded power of modern Britain; a bright, illuminated courtyard that leads to rooms housing the world's treasures, the spoils and plunder of a once-imperial power.

 There was a photo of Colombian trade unionist Gilberto Torres, who is currently suing BP for its links to a venture trading company that he alleges was involved in his kidnap and torture by paramilitaries.
-A statement from Bunna Lawrie, a member of Australia's indigenous community fighting BP's plans to drill in the Great Australian Bight, an area of outstanding natural beauty and deep cultural significance.
+And there was a statement from Bunna Lawrie, a member of Australia's indigenous community fighting BP's plans to drill in the Great Australian Bight, an area of outstanding natural beauty and deep cultural significance.

 "I tend to lump all oil companies together under one big evil umbrella," a middle-aged Englishman told me.
 "I had no idea they were sponsoring the museum," he added, before telling his two young sons about greenwashing, wherein a company whose practices are harmful to the environment presents itself as environmentally friendly.

 But ending the collaboration between the petroleum corporation and the museum won't be easy.
 Spokespeople at BP and the British Museum were both very positive about their institutions' relationship.
-"The British Museum is exceptionally grateful to BP for their loyal and on-going support," a museum spokesperson told VICE.
+"The British Museum is exceptionally grateful to BP for their loyal and ongoing support," a museum spokesperson told VICE.
 "It is only possible to develop and host temporary exhibitions with this kind of external support...
-The income generated through corporate partnerships is vital to the mixed economy of successful arts organisations and enables us to deliver a rich and vibrant cultural programme."
+The income generated through corporate partnerships is vital to the mixed economy of successful arts organizations and enables us to deliver a rich and vibrant cultural program."

-BP, for its part, says it is "proud to partner the British Museum".
-Despite its recent withdrawal from Tate, the company thinks that it is "right that we contribute to British society in many ways, including culture".
-Asked about BP's contribution to climate change, the spokesperson said that the company was "playing its part by advocating a price on carbon, providing lower carbon products such as natural gas and renewables, pursuing energy efficiency and supporting research" – a claim disputed by a number of climate scientists in an open letter published on April 3rd.
+BP, for its part, says it is "proud to partner the British Museum."
+Despite its recent withdrawal from Tate, the company thinks that it is "right that we contribute to British society in many ways, including culture."
+Asked about BP's contribution to climate change, the spokesperson said that the company was "playing its part by advocating a price on carbon, providing lower carbon products such as natural gas and renewables, pursuing energy efficiency, and supporting research"—a claim disputed by a number of climate scientists in an open letter published on April 3.

 "I think a parting of ways between BP and our great, national museums is long overdue," he said.
-"We talk a lot about privatisation in the economic sense.
-This is privatisation in the cultural sense.
-I understand that cheques change hands, which help to defend those institutions from financial pressures, but in this domain of unequal exchanges they are always going to be selling more than they can gain.
+"We talk a lot about privatization in the economic sense.
+This is privatization in the cultural sense.
+I understand that checks change hands, which help to defend those institutions from financial pressures, but in this domain of unequal exchanges they are always going to be selling more than they can gain.
 Let public mean public."